DaveGut/Test-Code/README.md

     2. Select Add User App.

-    3. From the list, select the app you just installed "TP-Link Smart Home Device Manager"
+    3. From the list, select the app you just installed "TP-Link App V4.2"

-    4. It will take about 5 - 10 seconds for the App to pop up to the next window.
+    4. It will take about 20 seconds for the App to pop up to the next window.

     5. Select "Install Kasa Devices"